Survey-Buddy/surveybuddy-frontend/README.md

 Each video provides a step-by-step demonstration of the corresponding feature to ensure clarity and ease of understanding for users and stakeholders.

+### Client Testing

+A survey about dogs was tested with fellow students, who acted as clients since they are part of the app's target market.
+This testing demonstrated the app's user-friendliness and smooth survey flow.
+Multiple answers were recorded for each question, and all participants who began the survey completed all the questions.
+Additionally, students were provided with login access to view the survey data and create their own surveys.
+As a result, three new surveys were created by the students, highlighting the simplicity of survey and question creation for the target audience.

 # Insomnia Production API Tests for SurveyBuddy

 Not all development routes are currently available in production, therefore only available routes will be displayed.